COSC3020/dijkstra-s-algorithm-JacobMorgan3/README.md

 answer, including your reasoning, to this markdown file.

 ### Answer
-I have a while loop to iterate until all nodes are marked, this takes V times.
-I have a for loop to mark all nodes as not marked, this takes V time.
-Then I have a for loop with another inside it.
-The outside loop at worst would iterate through all nodes finding the node with the lowest estimated dist, so V. THe inside loop at worst would iterate over all nodes until it finds a node not already marked, so V as well.
-The last for loop at worst (when all nodes are connected) would iterate over all connected edges to update the estimated dist, so E. That leaves us with $V + (V * V * V) + E$ and E at it's worse could be $V^2$.
+I have a for loop to mark all nodes as not marked and set dist to 'intinity', this takes V time.
+I have a while loop to iterate until all nodes are marked, this takes V time.
+Then I have a for loop, at worst this iterates through all nodes finding the node with the lowest estimated dist that is not marked, so V. The last for loop at worst (when all nodes are connected) would iterate over all connected edges to update the estimated dist, so E. That leaves us with $V + V(V + E)$ and E at it's worse could be $V^2$.
 So we get big $\Theta(V^3)$